Military Academic Achievement Program (MAAP)

 Students who are interested in one of the degree programs should identify themselves as military-affiliated, so you can be directed to the proper units on campus.
 MSU is a military-friendly campus and also a yellow-ribbon campus and will honor your educational assistance package.
 All military-affiliated persons should apply for the Federal Application for Financial Student Aid as soon as possible and register for classes early to begin the billing and reimbursement process for tuition and fees (if allowed).

-For more information on the Military Academic Achievement Program (MAAP), visit http://www.hsidea.org/maap/ for links to MSU resources for admissions, financial aid and resources on campus or contact the MSU Great Plains IDEA Campus Coordinator: Meagan Mitin, 552 W. Circle Drive, 14 Human Ecology Building, 517-432-9225 or firstname.lastname@example.org.
+For more information on the Military Academic Achievement Program (MAAP), visit https://www.gpidea.org/students/military-veterans-families/about-maap for links to MSU resources for admissions, financial aid and resources on campus or contact the MSU Great Plains IDEA Campus Coordinator: Meagan Rau, 552 W. Circle Drive, 14 Human Ecology Building, 517-432-9225 or firstname.lastname@example.org.